 Post Office Set Up

-This shelf the envelopes and boxes sorted by size to get students sorting by size and using math vocabulary during play.
+On this shelf the envelopes and boxes are sorted by size to get students sorting and using math vocabulary during play.
 The small and medium boxes I purchased at Walmart and the envelopes were from the Dollar Tree.
 Students can weigh the mail using the scale (yep, more math)!

 There are student mailboxes and a large post office mailbox as well.
 The customers put their mail in the big box and the clerks sort the mail into the student mailboxes.
 By adding student names, students are developing their letter and sound knowledge!

-I’m sure you want to know how I made the big mailbox, right.
-I took a big box and cut off the top flaps.
+I’m sure you want to know how I made the big mailbox, right?!
+First I took a big box and cut off the top flaps.
 Then I spray painted it blue and put a red stripe around it with Duck tape.
-To make the top I cut a piece of blue poster board the made length as the box and attached the poster board to the top of the box creating an upside down U shape.
-Last I added signs to each side.
+To make the top I cut a piece of blue poster board the same length as the box, and attached the poster board to the top of the box creating an upside down U shape.
+Lastly, I added signs to each side.
 Super simple!

 Student mailboxes!
 These are absolutely AMAZING and my students LOVE them.
 It gets even my reluctant writers writing with no prompting from me.
-I made the mailboxes with cardboard soda boxes so start collecting soda boxes teacher friends.
+I made the mailboxes with cardboard soda boxes, so start collecting soda boxes teacher friends if you want to do the same!
 To make the mailboxes, tape together the cardboard soda cases one row at a time.
 Once you have each row taped together, tape the rows together.
 If you don’t like how crazy the outside looks, cover it with duck tape or spray paint the mailbox (totally optional).
 Last, make student name tags for the front and tape to the top of each box.
-Add photos to help younger students recognize the names of their friends.
+Add photos to help younger students recognize the names of their friends!

 When I taught full-day preschool, some years I had 23 kids total so I made a giant set of student mailboxes with 25 slots!
-It lasted about 5 years.
-Now I didn’t have it out all year, each year.
-I would put it out in the library center around Valentine’s Day and it would stay in the classroom for the rest of the year.
+This lasted about 5 years.
+I didn’t have these out all year, I put them out in the Library center around Valentine’s Day and they stayed in the classroom for the rest of the year.
 You can’t have a Post Office without a mail truck so make one with a shopping cart!
 The mail carrier can deliver the mail to their friends as they play in other centers.

 Dramatic play clothes can be super expensive.
 Purchase inexpensive blue child size x-large t-shirts from Walmart or Target and place a U.S. Post Office tag on it.
-Each shirt only cost me about $4 and my students loved them.
+Each shirt only about $4 and my students loved them!